heinermann/BOLTextract/README.md

 Example: `bolt-extract.exe -a n64 -b "StarCraft 64 (U).z64" starcraft64/`

 ## Supported Algorithms
-- `n64` - Archive in z64 rom.
-- `gba` - Archive in gba rom.
+- `cdi` - For some older CD-i games before 1993.
-- `dos` - Archive either from MSDOS game or CD-i game.
+- `dos` - Either from MSDOS or CD-i games between 1993 and 1996.
-- `cdi` - Archive for some older CD-i games.
-- `win` - Archive for Windows game.
+- `win` - For The Game of Life (1998).
-- `xbox` - Archive for XBOX game.
+- `n64`/`gba` - Used in games released between 1999 and 2003.
+You may need to manually separate BOLT archives in gba roms.
+- `xbox`/`ps2` - Same as the n64 algorithm but with altered data structures.
+Used in games released from 2004 onward.

 ## Notes
 - Only `z64` format roms for N64 are supported.